drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 ## Updating the firmware

-An application that wants to be firmware update capable will need to create an instance of a `FirmwareUpdater`.
+An application that wants to be capable of firmware update will need to create an instance of a `FirmwareUpdater`.
 This is provided by the `embassy-boot` library, with defaults available if using the `embassy-boot-nrf` or `embassy-boot-stm32` libraries.
 The `FirmwareUpdater` is capable of the following operations:

 * Write firmware to any offset within the `DFU` partition.
-* Mark the current running firmware as 'OK', to prevent a firmware rollback to occur.
+* Mark the current running firmware as 'OK', to prevent a firmware rollback.
 * Mark the current firwmare to be swapped by the new firmware.

 How the firmware gets to the device is not the responsibility of the `FirmwareUpdater`, which leaves this problem to the application itself.
 In the next blog post, we will cover different ways you can get the firmware to the device.